A Look into Domestic Violence Investigations

-In Nevada, domestic violence is in a staggering rate – almost 60,000 reports are made every year while the state frequently makes it on the annual Top 10 list of States with highest rates of deaths due to domestic violence.
-This is a clearly a problem and Las Vegas police officers and domestic violence attorneys are usually loaded with these cases.
+In Nevada, domestic violence is in a staggering rate – almost 60,000 reports are made every year.
+The state frequently makes it on the annual Top 10 list of States with highest rates of deaths due to domestic violence.
+This is clearly a problem and Las Vegas police officers and domestic violence attorneys are usually loaded with these cases.

 Types of domestic violence

-To fully identify suspected cases and to determine what actions must be taken, it’s important to know that domestic violence comes in many forms.
+To fully identify suspected cases and to determine what actions must be taken, it is important to know that domestic violence comes in many forms.

 The most common type of domestic violence wherein a physical act of abuse occurs against the victim, physical abuse usually involves hitting, kicking, choking, or any use of force against the human body.
 Even forcing drugs and starving the victim are considered as physical abuse.
-Remember that the magnitude of physical abuse doesn’t matter, it’s still domestic violence.
+Remember that the magnitude of physical abuse does not matter, it is still domestic violence.

 It is an emotional abuse if the assailant uses criticism, humiliation, or any form of degradation to attack the victim.
 Such kind of abuse usually is associated with any other types of domestic violence.
-However, it is more complicated to press charges against a person based on emotional abuse, unless it’s been proven to happen frequently and it’s immensely palpable.
+However, it is more complicated to press charges against a person based on emotional abuse, unless it has been proven to happen frequently and it is immensely palpable.

 Rape, or any form of sexual practices without the victim’s consent, is considered as sexual abuse.
 Even unwanted touching on sensitive body parts and pressuring one not to use contraceptives belong to this category.